 A resampling technique for estimating the power of non-parametric trend tests

-The power of Mann-Kendall tests and other non-parametric trend tests is normally estimated by performing Monte Carlo simulations in which artificial data are generated according to simple parametric models.
-Here we introduce a resampling technique for power assessments that can be fully automated and accommodate almost any variation in the collected time series data.
-A rank regression model is employed to extract error terms representing irregular variation in data that are collected over several seasons and may contain a non-linear trend.
-Thereafter, an autoregressive moving average (ARMA) bootstrap method is used to generate new time series of error terms for power simulations.
-A study of water quality data from two Swedish rivers illustrates how our method can provide site- and variable-specific information about the power of the Hirsch and Slack test for monotonic trends.
-In particular, we show how to clarify the impact of sampling frequency on the power of the trend tests.
-Copyright (c) 2006 John Wiley & Sons, Ltd.
+The power of Mann-Kendall tests and other non-parametric trend tests is normally estimated by performing Monte-Carlo simulations in which artificial data are generated according to simple parametric models.
+Here we introduce a resampling technique for power assessments that can be fully automated and accommodate almost any variation incollected time series data.
+A rank regression model is employed to extract error terms representing irregular variation in data that have been gathered over several seasons and may contain a non-linear trend.
+Thereafter, an autoregressive bootstrap method is used to generate new time series of error terms for power simulations.
+These innovations are combined with trend and seasonal components from the fitted rank regression model, and the trend function can be resampled.
+We also describe a study of water quality data from two Swedish rivers to illustrate how our method can provide site- and variable-specific information about the power of the Hirsch and Slack test for monotonic trends.
+In particular, we show how our technique can clarify the impact of sampling frequency on the power of this type of trend test.

 Place, publisher, year, edition, pages